Lugus: Caesar and Gaulish Mercury

 The first Celtic god to be identified as Caesar's Gaulish Mercury was Teutates.
-(Note: Teutates, one of the few Celtic gods known by his native name in Roman literature, has been a candidate for the identity of Gaulish Mercury since medieval commentators on Lucan.
-This identification was reasserted in the 17th century by Elias Schedius and was repeated through most of the 18th and 19th centuries.
-In modern times, this identification has received the support of Jean-Louis Brunaux.)
+(Note: Mercury is identified with Teutates by several medieval commentators on the Roman poet Lucan's epic Pharsalia (wherein Teutates is mentioned by name).
+However, in epigraphy Teutates is equated with the Roman god Mars rather than Mercury.
+Elias Schedius identified Teutates with Gaulish Mercury in 1648, and this identification was repeated through most of the 18th and 19th centuries.
+In more recent times, this identification has received the support of Jean-Louis Brunaux.)
 This identification was widely accepted until the late 19th century, when Arbois de Jubainville proposed that Lugus lay behind Caesar's description.
 Arbois de Jubainville pointed to the prominence of "Lug(u)-" elements in Gaulish place-names, and a possible festival of Lugus at Lugdunum/Lyon (discussed below).
 He also drew comparison between Irish Lugh's epithet Samildánach ("master of all arts") and Caesar's description of Gaulish Mercury as "inventor of all arts".
 Maier has criticised this identification on the basis that "inventor of all arts", though not a Greco-Roman belief about the god Mercury, is a common literary topos in Roman descriptions of foreign religions.
 He also casts doubt on the possibility that an epithet like this, not otherwise attested in the epigraphic record, could have survived into medieval Irish literature.

 A confusing aspect of Caesar's description of this cult is his reference to the "many images" of Gaulish Mercury; specifically he uses the word simulacra, a word which had the connotation of worshipped idols for Roman authors.
 Archaeological evidence of anthropomorphic cult images is scant before the Roman conquest of Gaul.
 The testimony of some Roman authors suggests the Gauls did not produce images of their gods, though Lucan describes the Gauls as having wooden idols.
 Salomon Reinach suggested that Caesar meant to draw a comparison between aniconic monuments to Gaulish Mercury and the herms (aniconic monuments to Hermes, Mercury's Greek equivalent) he knew from Rome, but this is an unlikely use of the word simulacra.